GalaChain/sdk/chain-connect/README.md

 nx test chain-connect
 ```

-## Usage

-For detailed usage examples, including client-side and server-side signing and calling of GalaChain, please refer to the [Examples Documentation](docs/EXAMPLES.md).

 ## Examples

-The [Examples Documentation](docs/EXAMPLES.md) provides detailed examples on how to use GalaChain Connect, including:
+The [Examples Documentation](docs/Examples.md) provides detailed examples on how to use GalaChain Connect, including:

 - Connecting to a Web3 wallet and interacting with GalaChain on the client side.
 - Performing server-side signing and interactions using a private key.